Large Language Models Are Human-Level Prompt Engineers: Abstract

 \section{Abstract}

 By conditioning on natural language instructions, large language models (LLMs) have displayed impressive capabilities as general-purpose computers.
 However, task performance depends significantly on the quality of the prompt used to steer the model, and most effective prompts have been handcrafted by humans.
-Inspired by classical program synthesis and the human approach to prompt engineering, we propose \textit{Automatic Prompt Engineer} (APE) for automatic instruction generation and selection.
+Inspired by classical program synthesis and the human approach to prompt engineering, we propose \textit{Automatic Prompt Engineer}\footnote{We define ``prompt engineering'' as optimizing the language in a prompt in order to elicit the best possible performance.
+Notably, this does not include prompts that chain multiple LLM queries together or give the LLM access to external tools.} (APE) for automatic instruction generation and selection.
 In our method, we treat the instruction as the ``program,'' optimized by searching over a pool of instruction candidates proposed by an LLM in order to maximize a chosen score function.
 To evaluate the quality of the selected instruction, we evaluate the zero-shot performance of another LLM following the selected instruction.
-Experiments on 24 NLP tasks show that our automatically generated instructions outperform the prior LLM baseline by a large margin and achieve better or comparable performance to the instructions generated by human annotators on 19/24 tasks.
+Extensive experiments show that our automatically generated instructions outperform the prior LLM baseline by a large margin and achieve better or comparable performance to the instructions generated by human annotators on 24/24 Instruction Induction tasks and 17/21 curated BIG-Bench tasks.
 We conduct extensive qualitative and quantitative analyses to explore the performance of APE.
-We show that APE-engineered prompts can be applied to steer models toward truthfulness and/or informativeness, as well as to improve few-shot learning performance by simply prepending them to standard in-context learning prompts.
-Please check out our webpage at \url{https://sites.google.com/view/automatic-prompt-engineer}.\footnote{\ Our code is available at \url{https://github.com/keirp/automatic_prompt_engineer}.}
+We show that APE-engineered prompts are able to improve few-shot learning performance (by simply prepending them to standard in-context learning prompts), find better zero-shot chain-of-thought prompts, as well as steer models toward truthfulness and/or informativeness. \footnote{\ Our code is available at \url{https://github.com/keirp/automatic_prompt_engineer}.}